Puntalytics/Puntalytics.github.io/_posts/2021-04-18-Jake-Bailey,-part-2.md

     hit the end of the ball over here and it kind of does like a boomerang little thing.
 It’s really hard for the returners to catch it.
 That’s a pin-it
-    inside-the-10-and-maybe-try-and-manufacturer-a-muffed-punt. *The New York times did a neat look at the banana punt a few years back, [check it out](https://www.nytimes.com/interactive/2017/11/02/sports/football/punter-hekker.html).*
+    inside-the-10-and-maybe-try-and-manufacturer-a-muffed-punt. [*The New York times did a neat look at the banana punt a few years back, [check it out] (https://www.nytimes.com/interactive/2017/11/02/sports/football/punter-hekker.html).*]

     And then obviously you do the